util.ringbuffer

 Returns the number of bytes that can be written to the buffer before

 it becomes full.
-Essentially buf:size() - buf:length()
+Essentially buf:size() - buf:length().

 :find(needle)

-Searches for the string needle
+Searches for the string needle in the buffer, and

-returns the distance to the first match, or nil
+returns the distance to the first match, or nil if no match

 is found.